This post may contain affiliate links. Please read my disclosure policy for details.

 spicy Korean fried chicken is double deep fried and glazed with a sweet and spicy

-Spicy Korean Fried Chicken (BITE-SIZE)
+Bite-Size Spicy Korean Fried Chicken (Dakgangjeong)

 Spicy Korean fried chicken is double deep-fried and glazed with a sweet and spicy sauce.
 This is a MUST-TRY if you haven't had Korean fried chicken yet!